duncannevin/72-hours-survival/README.md

 # 🏔️ 72-Hour Wilderness Survival Game

-An AI-powered, text-based survival simulation where you must survive 72 hours in the Pacific Northwest wilderness.
+An AI-powered, text-based survival simulation where you must survive 72 hours in wilderness.
 Built with TypeScript, LangChain, and Model Context Protocol (MCP) servers that provide real-time weather data, terrain information, wildlife encounters, and survival knowledge.

 ## 🎮 Game Overview